mattetti/sm-808/README.md

 (ignore the audio outputs print at the beginning but pay attention to the output speed at a BPM of 128)

+If you decide to generate an output, [here is how the example pattern played on a tr-808 at 128 BPM](https://drive.google.com/file/d/0Bx7t4b0VA8_1Nkdhanowd3d5aEU/view?usp=sharing).

 ### Extra info